In the News

 Below are articles and other news published since the last West Valley Citizen Task Force Meeting.
 They relate to the West Valley Demonstration Project, nuclear waste cleanup or are otherwise relevant or of potential interest to stakeholders interested in the Project.
 After each Citizen Task Force Meeting, these articles are compiled into a single document and may be found with the meeting materials for that month.

-Each HIC contains water filtering materials from the former Fuel Receiving and Storage facility water treatment system.
-The FRS was historically used to receive and store spent nuclear fuel during fuel reprocessing operations from 1966 to 1972.
+The water‐filtering materials were from the former Fuel Receiving and Storage facility water treatment system which was used to receive and store spent nuclear fuel during fuel reprocessing operations from 1966 to 1972.
 Link to article

-“The safe execution operations of this work is due to the combination of extensive planning, deliberate speed, and using worker feedback throughout the deactivation,” said Steve Bousquet Department of Energy federal project director for the demolition.
-“The WVDP team continues its strong commitment to safely protecting its workers, the public, and the environment while reducing legacy risks at the site.”
+“The safe execution of this work is due to the combination of extensive planning, deliberate speed and using worker feedback throughout the deactivation,” Department of Energy WVDP DOE Federal Project Director for the MPPB Demolition Steve Bousquet said.
+“The WVDP team continues its strong commitment to safely protecting its workers, the public and the environment while reducing legacy risks at the site.”
 Link to article

 Upcoming meeting information